ethereum/solidity-website/src/events/solidity-summit-2023.md

 ### Solidity Language Shapers

-You are a Solidity pro and interested in shaping the language?
-Join the Solidity Summit to present language improvement proposals and exchange ideas.
+Experts in Solidity, or other EVM smart contract languages, can share updates, or present improvement ideas and their thoughts.

 ### Tooling Builders & Auditors

-You build an IDE, debugger, analysis tool or audit Solidity code?
-Use the opportunity to share your tools and what you've been working on with the audience.
+IDE developers, debuggers, analysis tools, or testing frameworks can use this occasion to share updates with the audience.

 ### Solidity Enthusiasts

-You are a heavy Solidity user?
-We welcome all Solidity power users and code aficionados to join, learn, network and share their best Solidity tips, hacks and feedback.
+Big Solidity users can share their finest Solidity hacks, tips, and comments!

 ## What will we talk about?